Captain Sunil Chhetri’s request to support the national football team makes Twitterati emotional

-There might be several sports being played in India on the international level, but only a few such as cricket and now kabaddi, get attention and love from people.
-Speaking about this, Indian football captain Sunil Chhetri, on Saturday, put up a video on social media appealing to Indians to come and watch the matches in the stadium.
+There might be several sports being played in India on the international level, but only a few — such as cricket and now kabaddi — get attention and love from people.
+Speaking about this, Indian football captain Sunil Chhetri, on Saturday, put up a video on social media in an appeal to Indians to come and watch the matches in the stadium.

 The 33-year-old posted a video on Twitter where he pleaded his fans to not lose hope and come to watch the Indian team play in Mumbai during the Intercontinental Cup.
 He also went on say that it is all right if the spectators come to criticise or even abuse them but added that they should fill the stadiums, instead of commenting it about the performance on the social media.